TraGicCode/tragiccode-azure_key_vault/README.md

 ```

 This outputs `Notice: Scope(Class[main]): Sensitive [value redacted]`

-Note that the Hiera backend returns the secrets as strings rather than wrapped with the Sensitive type.

 However, Sometimes you need to unwrap the secret to get to the original data.
 This is typically needed under the following but not limited to circumstances.